Skip to main content

 Agent Review is the AI-powered review workflow in LOIS for Word.
 The agent reasons through your entire contract, flags non-standard terms, and generates redlines, comments, and explanations without needing a pre-built rule for every scenario.
 You don’t need to build a playbook for every contract type.
 Start with Agent Reviews, and over time you’ll figure out which issues actually need the structure of a playbook.

-Agent Reviews and Playbooks
+Agent reviews and playbooks

 How it works